darkman66/Book/2015/presentations/Business logic with PostgreSQL and Python/text.md

 ## Business logic

-This term we are going to call all of those blocks of code which are responsible for making calculations and taking decisions about data flow.
-In many cases most of developers decide to build business logic as part ORM models.
+By business logic we are going to call all of those blocks of code which are responsible for making calculations and taking decisions about data flow.
+In many cases most of developers decide to build business logic as part of ORM models.
 It is pretty convenient.
 Whenever data is being used from database ORM can take control and decide how data is going to be returned to upper objects.
 Some ORM frameworks like Django allow us to extend base model and start building our own logic in a very complex way.

 Example piece of pseudo code in Django ORM